 Don't Forget About Your HVAC System During Home Remodeling

 Remodeling is on the rise.
 Nearly three-quarters (73 percent) of homeowners plan to renovate this year, up 26 percent from a year ago, according to a LightStream survey.
-Homeowners are also investing more on their projects, spending an average of about $9,000, the highest amount since the survey began in 2014.

 If have a home renovation or remodeling project on the horizon, don’t just dream of the final outcome—remember to take care of your HVAC system.
 Here are a few ways to plan ahead and protect your HVAC equipment from the inevitable dirt and dust of a renovation.